Deductible expenses for self-employed workers in Spain

 - Public transport, tolls, parking for professional reasons

-- Vehicle: proportional deduction according to professional use
+- Vehicle: proportional deduction according to professional use for some economic activities

 - Meals and accommodation for professional reasons

-- Electronic payment and invoice improve justification
+- Electronic payment and an invoice improve justification

 Training